DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 For art and design publishers, the challenge of going electronic with their publications is greater compared to other fields of publishing for a number of reasons:

-- visually oriented publications are still more difficult to realize technically in the electronic medium when designing for a multitude of different reading devices and ebook platforms;
+- visually oriented publications are still more difficult to realize technically in the electronic medium when designing for a multitude of different reading devices and ebook **platforms**;
 - small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple forms (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium;
 - To make the investment in a digital publication durable it is necessary that electronic publications are sustainable: they should not need constant investment into technical maintenance and version updates.

 ## Industry promises versus reality

 We face a major contrast between computer industry promises and the reality of the new digital medium.
-On the one hand, publishers, editors, designers and artists tend to overestimate the interactive and multimedia possibilities of electronic publishing.
+On the one hand, publishers, editors, designers and artists tend to overestimate the interactive and **multimedia** possibilities of electronic publishing.
 These extra possibilities do exist, but in most cases cause higher development costs and remain specific to one particular technical reading platform.

 On the other hand, publishers tend to underestimate how even technically simple and seemingly banal types of electronic publications can lead us to rethink established publishing practices and formats.
 When traditional publishing formats go electronic or hybrid, the possibility for transformation is real.
 Once the book becomes electronic or hybrid, the permanence, immutability and stability typical of physical books, is likely to mutate into dynamic, modular, and participative forms, that can benefit from the networked environment where ebooks exist.